Interim volatility? No problem. This bull market is not ready to be put to pasture.

 He is the chief designer of Legend's Asset Allocation Neural Network (AANN).
 AANN is a sophisticated computer model that uses mathematical algorithms to forecast the relative strengths of different asset classes.
 Mr. Mehrotra spent over a decade on the research, development, testing and implementation of AANN's state-of-the-art artificial intelligence system.

-Shashi Mehrotra, Chartered Financial Analyst, is the Chief Investment Officer of Legend Advisory Corporation.
-The opinions and predictions expressed herein are those of Shashi Mehrotra solely and not necessarily the opinions or expectations of Legend Advisory Corporation or any of its affiliates.
-Such opinions and predictions are as of December 20, 2016, and are subject to change at any time based on market and other conditions.
+Shashi Mehrotra, Chartered Financial Analyst, is the Chief Operating Officer and Chief Investment Officer of Legend Advisory.
+The opinions and predictions expressed herein are those of Shashi Mehrotra solely and not necessarily the opinions or expectations of Legend Advisory or any of its affiliates.
+Such opinions and predictions are as of May 22, 2018, and are subject to change at any time based on market and other conditions.
 No predictions or forecasts can be guaranteed.